TakeHider/BardPlay/README.md

 The size of the executable file of the GO language version became too large, so I decided to recreate it in Delphi.
 It was a language I was familiar with, so I was able to include all the features I wanted to implement.

-It is processed with multithreading in the same world as GO language.
-Multithreading is easier to handle in GO language.
+Somehow, I feel that his [Ver.0.9.x](https://github.com/TakeHider/BardPlayPython) made with Python has better response...
+In the next version, we aim to improve the response.

-Simultaneous polyphony is only one note.
-Since the target is FF14, I don't intend to support multiple simultaneous sounds.
+There is only one sound that can be played simultaneously, but since the target is FF14, we do not intend to support multiple simultaneous sounds.

 ## change history